-Wherever you set your foot in Vietnam, from the young urbanized city of Can Tho, the bustling city of Saigon, the quiet and small town feel of Hue or the age-old quarter Hanoi, there are always questions come to mind.
+Wherever you set your foot in Vietnam, from the young urbanized city of Can Tho, the bustling city of Saigon, the quiet and small town of Hue or the age-old quarter Hanoi, there are always questions come to mind.
 It is why those Vietnamese men are sitting out there.
 Where are their women?
 Why are they not at work as it’s still the working hours?
-This kind of questions were repeatedly given to me in my old day guiding job, say it came out of 99 people on every 100.
-Did I feel embarrassed with these?
+These kinds of questions were repeatedly given to me in my old day guiding job, say it came out of 99 people every 100.
+Did I feel embarrassed by these?
 No, definitely not but then I had to take the explanation roundabout in order to provide the best convincible answers.
 Let’s view this from the below points.

 What is Vietnamese men’s role in their family

-Historically speaking, Confucianism influence plays a major role on this matter.
-Men is considered as center, superior to women.
+Historically speaking, Confucianism influence plays a major role in this matter.
+Men are considered as center, superior to women.
 They should take care of “greater work” other than ‘little work”.
-They are decision makers in the family.
-This philosophy once dominated the whole Asia have somewhat badly given impact on the men’s behaviors of this modern society of Vietnam.
+They are decision-makers in the family.
+This philosophy once dominated the whole of Asia have somewhat badly given impact on the men’s behaviors of this modern society of Vietnam.
 Women often have to work hard in the offices, factories, shops, restaurants, brick kilns, out in the fields.
-They then come back home with ton of chores awaited.
+They then come back home with a ton of chores awaited.
 Men think they could stay up late in the street-side restaurants, empty one after another glass of beer.
 They usually kill time by the coffee table and chit chat many of the nonsense topics or pamper themselves in sauna and massage parlours.

 Why are the Vietnamese women that tolerant and enduring